aloysathekge/Priti/README.md

 # Priti
+This is my experimental project name thats gonna be a beautiful thing.
+It will evolve to be a great product.
-Notes app with cloud functionality.
+1.Notes app with cloud functionality.